KSabah/Growing-herbs/content/Section-1.md

 ## Soil

-Soil refers to the medium in which our plants will grow.
+Soil refers to the medium in which your plants will grow.
 Many herbs thrive in different kinds of soil, but all the herbs chosen for this tutorial enjoy a similar type of soil.
-For the purpose of this tutorial, we will be modifying ordinary potting soil to suit the needs of our herbs.
+For the purpose of this tutorial, you will be modifying ordinary potting soil to suit the needs of your herbs.

 ## Light

-All plants need light and when growing plants indoors, one of the biggest challenges that faces gardeners is the amount of light that they can provide.
+All plants need light and when growing plants indoors, one of the biggest challenges that gardeners face is the amount of light that they can provide.
 Most herbs prefer a lot of sunlight, especially those that originate from a Mediterranean climate, like Basil.
-This guide assumes the user is availing of natural sunlight.
+This guide assumes you are availing of natural sunlight.

 ## Water

 The amount of water, the frequency of watering, and the method of watering can all have an impact on how well your plants grow.
-There are several methods of delivering water to your plants but we will be focusing on simply using a watering can for our initial sprouts, and bottom watering by placing our plants in a container of water when they are more established.
+There are several methods of delivering water to your plants, but you will be using a watering can for your initial sprouts, and then bottom watering by placing your plants in a container of water when they are more established.

 ## Fertiliser

 Herbs are not voracious feeders, so they do not require too much fertilisation.
-However, since our plants are being grown indoors in containers, they will benefit from a feeding of fertiliser every now and then.
+However, since your plants are being grown indoors in containers, they will benefit from a feeding of fertiliser every now and then.
+This will be discussed in more detail in a later section.

 ## Pruning